 Author Page

 I am delighted to announce the release of my third book, “A Spiritual Tapestry - In My Secret Life.”
-I dictated the much of the basis of the book in 2019 then went through many refinements, trepidation and ultimately the decision to be vulnerable, honest and path another path towards we are not alone.
+I dictated much of the book in 2019 shortly after selling my graphic apparel business and taking several months to reset my life.
+The book went through many refinements as I worked through my trepidation regarding how vulnerable I wanted to be - ultimately choosing to reveal most of the spiritual experiences I have had since I was ten years old.
+The final decision was to be vulnerable, honest, and pave the way for others to share their experiences all the while knowing: “you are not alone.”

 THIS WEBSITE IS UNDER CONSTRUCTION.
 Have a look around…I am getting there slowly and surely!